saravanakumargm/EI-Exercises/Exercise 1/README.md

 * **Check Stock Levels:** View the current stock levels for all products.Ensure sufficient stock is available before adding items to the cart.

-* **Review Logs:** View the system logs to see a record of all significant actions, including task additions, updates, and discounts applied.

 * **Exit the Application:** Select the exit option to close the program.

 ## **Design Patterns Used**